jerrich/Fright-Farm-Projects/README.md

 # Fright-Farm-Projects
-I helped write the code for several projects for Fright Farm 2021 (a haunted attraction).<br />
+I helped write the code for several projects for Fright Farm (a haunted attraction) in 2021.<br />
 <br />
 <br />
-hayride attractions:<br />
+hayride:<br />
 <br />
 (1) Fire Barn - a barn with four stations on either side that shoot fire into the air (with propane) at certain times corresponding to the music<br />
 	&nbsp;&nbsp;&nbsp;&nbsp;-for Processing<br />